eficode-academy/terraform-fundamentals/05-Setup-VM-Using-Terraform.md

 Et voila, you are now connected to a virtual machine on Azure you just created with Terraform!
 You are awesome! 🎉

+You can exit by either typing 'exit', or pressing Ctrl+D.

 Of course, to avoid incurring unnecessary charges, use the command `terraform destroy` to clean up all resources once you complete the exercises.